mui/mui-x/docs/data/data-grid/pagination/pagination.md

 #### 3. Row count is available but is not accurate

-There could be possibilities when the accurate row count is not initially available, either because computing it upfront is a costly operation or it could not be known until the last page is fetched.
+There could be possibilities when the accurate row count is not initially available for many reasons such as:

+1. For some databases, computing `rowCount` upfront is a costly operationdue to scale of data or how the data is structured
+2. Some data structures don't have rowCount information until the very last page is fetched.

 In such cases, the backend could send an estimated row count which could be initially used to calculate the number of pages.
-Pass the estimated row count using the `estimatedRowCount` prop and set the `rowCount` to `-1` to indicate that the actual row count is not (yet) available.

-There could be two further possibilities:

-1. The actual row count is fetched from the server lazily and provided to the Grid using the `rowCount` prop, either by updating the `rowCount` prop or using the `setRowCount` method of the `apiRef`.
-The `estimatedRowCount` prop will be ignored once the `rowCount` prop is set to a value >= 0.
-2. The user has already reached the estimated last page and the actual row count is still not available, in that case, the Grid could take the help of the `hasNextPage` prop to indicate whether more records are available on the server.
+In some cases, this estimate value could also be more than the actual row count.
+So the Grid uses it only to show the user an estimated number of rows, but relies on the `hasNextPage` prop to check whether more records are available on the server.

 Here are the steps to achieve it:

 - Set the prop `paginationMode` to `server`
 - Use the `onPaginationModelChange` prop callback to load the rows when the page changes
-- Pass the initial estimated `rowCount` using the `estimatedRowCount` prop and set the `rowCount` as `-1` (in most of the cases setting `props.intialState.rowCount=-1` should be enough, but if you want to update the `rowCount` later, you can set the `rowCount` prop or use `apiRef.current.setRowCount(-1)` to set the `rowCount` to `-1` after the Grid is initialized)
+- Pass the estimated row count using the `estimatedRowCount` prop and set the `rowCount` to `-1` to indicate that the actual row count is not (yet) available.
 - Pass the `paginationMeta.hasNextPage` to let the Grid check on-demand whether more records are available on the server, the Grid will keep fetching the next page until `hasNextPage` is `false`

-- Meanwhile, at some point if the BE provides the actual row count, you can update the `rowCount` prop to the actual value to let the Grid know the actual row count
+There could be two further possibilities:

+1. The actual row count is fetched from the server lazily and provided to the Grid using the `rowCount` prop.
+The `estimatedRowCount` prop will be ignored once the `rowCount` prop is set to a value >= 0.
+2. The user has already reached the estimated last page and the actual row count is still not available, in that case, the Grid could take the help of the `hasNextPage=false` to know that the last page is fetched.

 The following example demonstrates the use of the `estimatedRowCount` and `hasNextPage` props to handle the case when the actual row count is not initially available.
 The actual row count is `1000` but the Grid is initially provided with an estimated row count of `100`.
-The Grid keeps fetching the next page until `hasNextPage` is `false` or the actual row count is provided to the Grid lazily, you can do that by clicking the "Update Row Count" button.
+The Grid keeps fetching the next page until `hasNextPage` is `false` or the actual row count is provided to the Grid lazily, you can do that by clicking the "Set Row Count" button.

 {{"demo": "ServerPaginationGridTruncated.js", "bg": "inline"}}